 And Paul was not concerned about his sleep at night.
 I'm sure it was a problem for him.
 But what he was concerned about were his spiritual children.

-And in addition to the offer of thanksgiving, Paul and Silas use this moment to offer prayers night and day.
+And in addition to the offer of thanksgiving, Paul and Silas used this moment to offer prayers, night and day.

 Meaning without ceasing.

-[19:52] When they wake up in the morning, they offer their prayers.
+When they wake up in the morning, they offer their prayers.
 When they go to bed at night, they offer their prayers.
 That they may see them face to face.
-And get this.
-Look in verse 10.
+And get this, look in verse 10.

-And supply what is lacking in your faith.
-Say what?
+[20:02] Say what?
 To supply what's lacking in our faith, Paul.

-You just said yourself we're standing firm.
+You just said yourself, we're standing firm.
 What else do you want us to do?
 Right?
-From the Thessalonians audience's perspective of this.

-Supply what is lacking in our faith.
+From the Thessalonian audience's perspective of this, supply what is lacking in our faith.

 Paul, things are going great.
 People are coming to know Jesus.
 They're getting baptized.
 We see this revival happening.